tonybourkesdnpros/ATD-Reset-Level3/README.md

 ## Getting Started

-The installed version of Arista.cvp (3.3.1) needs to be downgraded to 3.3.0, so run the following command to do so:
+The installed version of Arista.cvp needs to be re-installed:

-    > ansible-galaxy collection install arista.cvp:==3.2.0
+    > ansible-galaxy collection install arista.cvp --force

 Now that the environment is ready, clone the ATD-Lab-Reset repo to the ATD VS-Code environment (Terminal).